directus-labs/guest-authoring/next-auth-with-directus/index.md

 }
  ```

-- The `reset-password/form.tsx` accepts a token and performs a request to directus using the directus SDK with the `token` and `newPassword` as parameters for changing the user's password.
+- The `reset-password/form.tsx` accepts a token and sends a request to Directus using the Directus SDK with the `token` and `newPassword` as parameters for changing the user's password.

-- If this request is successful , it redirects the user to the login page to login with their new password.
+- If this request is successful, it redirects the user to the login page to log in with their new password.

 Inside of the `page.tsx`, update the content to be: